-Quintin Jardine is the author of two much-acclaimed and best-selling series of detective novels, as Eddie Bell, Paul Moreton and Pat Lomax, his agents, can be heard proclaiming to anyone who is listening, at book festivals around the world.
+Quintin Jardine is the author of three much-acclaimed and best-selling series of detective novels, as Eddie Bell and Paul Moreton, his agents, can be heard proclaiming to anyone who is listening, at book festivals around the world.

-He is married, to his second wife, Eileen, a beautiful Geordie, who tolerates, with a wistful smile, most of his eccentricities, including insatiable appetites for televised sport and for playing music very loud.
+He is married to Eileen, a beautiful Geordie, who tolerates, with a wistful smile, most of his eccentricities, including insatiable appetites for televised sport and for playing music very loud.
 His first wife, the glorious Irene, with whom he shared over 30 years, from their teens, died in 1997.
-Today, the Jardines enjoy an extended family of four adult kids, one grandchild, the lovely Mia Abernethy Teixidor, a Tonkinese cat, and three grand-dogs, (two Labradors and a working cocker spaniel), each one as eccentric as a bag of monkeys.
-QJ and Eileen live, not as quietly as they should, in both Scotland and in Spain, although never in both places at once.
+Today, the Jardines enjoy a happy extended family of four adult kids, two magic grandchildren, an elderly and very vocal Tonkinese cat, and three grand-dogs, two Labradors and a working cocker spaniel, each one as eccentric as a bag of monkeys.
+Today QJ and Eileen live, not as quietly as they should, in both Scotland and in Spain, although never in both places at once.
 (The first draft of that sentence ended ‘never at the same time’, but was rejected as it might have implied that they live apart.)

-The Bob Skinner novels are set in Edinburgh, and are built around the adventures of the city’s wholly fictional chief constable, labelled early on by the Headline marketing department as ‘Britain’s toughest cop’.
-(Actually he was originally labelled ‘Scotland’s toughest cop’, until QJ pointed out that he hoped to sell south, as well as north, of the border.)
-There are twenty books in publication, from the fledgling ‘Skinner’s Rules’, nominated in 1993 for the John Creasey Award for best first crime novel of the year, to the latest Number One best-seller, ‘A Rush of Blood’, which has not been nominated as yet for anything, but which damn well should be, in the opinion of the author’s wife.
-Skinner 21, ‘Grievous Angel‘ broke new ground when it was published in June 2011, as it took readers on a journey back into Skinner’s past.
+The Bob Skinner novels are set mainly in Edinburgh, and are built around the adventures of the city’s wholly fictional chief constable, labelled early on by the Headline marketing department as ‘Britain’s toughest cop’.
+(Actually he was originally labelled ‘Scotland’s toughest cop’, until QJ pointed out that he hoped to sell south of the border, as well as north.)
+There are twenty-three Skinner books in publication, from the fledgling ‘Skinner’s Rules’, nominated in 1993 for the John Creasey Award for best first crime novel of the year, to the latest Number One best-seller, ‘Pray for the Dying’, which has not been nominated as yet for anything, but which damn well should be, in the opinion of the author’s wife.
+The next, ‘Hour of Darkness’, can be ordered in advance of publication in May 2014.